 Where the selection of new wood for the park was necessitated, the choice was guided by a balanced understanding of each material’s durability, expense and level of sustainability.
 An example of this is the use of locally and sustainably harvested and manufactured rot-resistant black locust (robinia pseudoacacia) wood for park bollards and fence posts.

 Before the East River became a hub of industry, its shorelines were home to diverse plants, birds, and marine life.
-In our commitment to sustainability, we’re rebuilding some of the salt marshes and meadows that made up those habitats and we’re planting native vegetation where it once grew naturally.
-See our work at Pier 1 and Pier 4 – and check back for more updates.
+In our commitment to sustainability, we’ve rebuilt salt marshes and meadows that made up those habitats and we continue to plant native vegetation where it once grew naturally.

-Shoreline ecologies that used to exist on the site and mimic conditions found elsewhere in the region are recreated within the park.
-These ecologies evolve over time and require less intensive maintenance to survive the harsh waterfront conditions.
-Native vegetation, bird and marine habitats are located in a way that minimizes human impact on the new habitat and maximize their visibility within the park.
-The most prominent of these ecological features can be found on Pier 1, Pier 2 and Pier 4.
+Shoreline ecologies that used to exist on the site have been recreated within the Park and mimic conditions found naturally.
+Native vegetation, bird and marine habitats are located in a way that minimizes human impact on the new habitat and maximize their visibility within the Park.
+The most prominent of these ecological features can be found on Pier 1, Pier 2 and Pier 4, and Pier 6.

 In an effort to recycle one of our most important resources, stormwater that falls in Brooklyn Bridge Park is collected and naturally treated to water our lawns and gardens.
-After following a path through our freshwater ponds, and being naturally filtered, the water is stored underground until needed.
-Right now, over 100,000 gallons of stormwater are in tanks underneath Pier 1, while tanks Pier 3 Uplands, Pier 6, and Empire Fulton Ferry hold even more.
+After following a path through freshwater ponds, and being naturally filtered, the water is stored underground until needed.
+Right now, over 100,000 gallons of stormwater are in tanks underneath Pier 1, while tanks at Pier 2 Uplands, Pier 3 Uplands, Pier 6, and Empire Fulton Ferry hold even more.

 Greening Our Roofs